Home / Helpful Guides / Year-End Information

 Information We Need From You

-Below are the items we will need you to send us, if applicable to your situation.
-Gathering these early helps ensure a smooth and timely filing.
+Below are the items we’ll need you to send us, if they apply to your situation.
+Getting these together early means fewer follow-up emails and a faster filing.

 Personal Changes

-Please inform us if any of the following changed during the year:
+Let us know if any of the following changed during the year:

 Tax Forms

-Send us all tax forms you have received, including:
+Send us all tax forms you’ve received, including:

 Business Expenses

-If you own a business or are an independent contractor/freelancer, we need your business-related expenses for the 2025 calendar year.
+If you own a business or work as an independent contractor/freelancer, we need your business-related expenses for the 2025 calendar year.

-Important: Always save your receipts and statements for 5 years, but we do not need copies of them.
+Important: Always save your receipts and statements for 5 years, but we don’t need copies of them.

 Estimated Taxes

-Tell us what amount of estimated taxes you paid and when they were paid.
-Although we provide you with the vouchers, we do not know if you pay them.
-Please separate by federal and state estimated payments.
+Tell us what you paid in estimated taxes and when you paid them.
+We send the vouchers, but we don’t know if you actually pay them.
+Separate federal and state payments.

 Retirement Plan Contributions

-Let us know if you have already contributed, or would like to contribute, to any retirement plan for 2025 — such as a Traditional IRA, Roth IRA, SEP IRA, Solo 401(k), or other qualified plan.
+Let us know if you’ve already contributed, or want to contribute, to any retirement plan for 2025 — Traditional IRA, Roth IRA, SEP IRA, Solo 401(k), or another qualified plan.

 Unemployment Received

-If you received unemployment benefits during 2025, most states will not mail you Form 1099-G. You will likely need to download this form from your state’s unemployment website and send it to us.
+If you received unemployment benefits during 2025, most states won’t mail you Form 1099-G. You’ll likely need to download it from your state’s unemployment website and send it to us.

 Foreign Income

-Inform us if anyone outside of the U.S. paid you during 2025 (deposited into your bank account), and if you paid any taxes to that country or had them withheld from your pay.
+Let us know if anyone outside the U.S. paid you during 2025 (deposited into your bank account), and whether you paid taxes to that country or had them withheld from your pay.

 Foreign Bank Accounts

-If you had foreign bank accounts or other foreign financial accounts that cumulatively reached a balance of at least $10,000 USD at any point during the year, we will need the following for all of your accounts:
+If your foreign bank accounts or other foreign financial accounts cumulatively reached a balance of at least $10,000 USD at any point during the year, we’ll need the following for all accounts:

-- Total amount of income earned from the account during the year, if any (e.g., interest, dividends, or sales)
+5. Total income earned from the account during the year, if any (e.g., interest, dividends, or sales)

 General Tax Information & Requirements